-- Q8.
-One cluster at a time, compare the observed data with your standard star data. - By placing one on top of the other to determine the vertical offset between the two (average the difference between three y-values from your best fit lines) and then find the distance to the cluster. - Hint: recall that the y-axis for one of your graphs is "m" and for the other graph is "M" similar to what you did in the pre-lab.
-Do not use points from the table, instead look at the graphs and compare your best-fit lines. - Record your distance calculation for the clusters in the provided data table. - Q9.
-For each cluster, locate the apparent turn-off point of its main sequence. - Measure off the V apparent magnitude of where the turn off occurs. - Use the average m_v -M_v your found for Q8 to solve for the absolute magnitude of the cluster's turnoff. $m{Vturnoff} (m-M){average} = M_V$ - Record these magnitude values in your data table. - Q10.
-Now, compare your absolute magnitude to Figure 3 and determine the age of the cluster.
-Record these age in the data table.
-Example is on the following page.
+- 3. One cluster at a time, compare the observed data with your standard star data (by placing one on top of the other) to determine the vertical offset between the two (average the difference between three y-values from your best fit lines) and then find the distance to the cluster.
+(Hint: recall that the y-axis for one of your graphs is "m" and for the other graph is "M" similar to what you did in the pre-lab.
+Do not use points from the table, instead look at the graphs and compare your best fit lines).
+Record your distance calculation for the clusters in the provided data table. - For each cluster, locate the apparent turn-off point of its main sequence.
+Use the average V-MV you found in #2 to solve for the absolute magnitude of the clusters' turnoffs.
+Record these magnitude values in your data table.